Ingenuity in Action Advisor Overview

 Do I need to approve a student's participation in Ingenuity in Action?

-When a student completes an experience and submits the final reflection, the Academic Advisor listed on their application will be notified, but you do not need to take any action.
-The email notification is sent via email through the InAct Portal and will include a PDF of the student’s final reflection.
+When a student submits their final reflection the academic advisor listed on their application will be notified for informational purposes only; no action is needed.
+The email notification is sent via email through the InAct Portal and will include a PDF of the student's final reflection.

 How does Ingenuity in Action show up on a student's transcript?